GIMZ98/weatherApp/README.md

 # WeatherApp

 Using this application users can see the current temperatures and wind speeds of cities in the world.
-When typing more than three letters, the searchbox gives five city suggetions where user clicked/touched one, UI updates the data according to selected city.
+When typing more than three letters, the searchbox gives five city suggestions where user clicked/touched one, UI updates the data according to the selected city.

 ## Installation
 ```cmd